drew-codes-things/DiscordUpload-Reddit/README.md

 7. In the terminal it will give you two websites to visit and you will use that (the frontend)

 ## Issues
-Contact me via ``support@starlover.online`` in a case of any issues with an image and explanation
+Contact me via <a href="mailto:support@starlover.online">support@starlover.online</a> in a case of any issues with an image and explanation

 Note: for reddit use, it sends titles and descriptions if there is no picture/gif media available (and with), buttons to view posts and there is no suppport for videos from reddit yet **yet**, everything on upload is supported.